Myanmar protests (2021–present): Pot-banging movement

 Since the onset of the coup d'état, residents in urban centers such as Yangon have staged cacerolazos, striking pots and pans in unison every evening as a symbolic act to drive away evil, as a method of expressing their opposition to the coup d'état.
 On 5 February 2021, thirty people in Mandalay were charged under section 47 of the Police Act for banging pots and kitchenware.

 Red ribbon campaign

 On 3 February 2021, healthcare workers in Myanmar launched the red ribbon campaign (ဖဲကြိုးနီလှုပ်ရှားမှု).
-The color red is associated with the National League for Democracy (NLD), the incumbent political party that won the 2020 elections.
+The colour red is associated with the National League for Democracy (NLD), the incumbent political party that won the 2020 elections.
 Ni Ni Khin Zaw, a popular Burmese singer and medical school graduate, publicly endorsed the campaign.
 Civil servants and workers across Myanmar, including union-level ministries, have adopted the red ribbon as a symbol of opposition to the military regime.
 On 5 February 2021, copper miners at Kyinsintaung mines unable to join the labour strike joined the red ribbon campaign.
 On 6 February 2021, factory garment workers in Thaketa Industrial Zone joined the red ribbon campaign.